8563a236e65cede7b14220e65c70ad5718144a3/c20-invest-dapp/docs/source/index.rst

              ✓ sets the implementation address
              ✓ initializes the proxy
              ✓ has expected balance
+       implementation
+         ✓ returns the current implementation address
+         ✓ delegates to the implementation
+       upgradeTo
+         when the sender is the admin
+           when the given implementation is different from the current one ✓ upgrades to the requested implementation (56ms) ✓ emits an event (40ms)
+           when the given implementation is the zero address ✓ reverts
+         when the sender is not the admin
+           ✓ reverts (39ms)
+       upgradeToAndCall
+         without migrations
+           when the call does not fail
+             when the sender is the admin
+               ✓ upgrades to the requested implementation
+               ✓ emits an event
+               ✓ calls the initializer function
+               ✓ sends given value to the proxy
+               - uses the storage of the proxy when the sender is not the admin
+               ✓ reverts (42ms)
+           when the call does fail
+             ✓ reverts (43ms)
+         with migrations
+           when the sender is the admin
+             when upgrading to V1
+               ✓ upgrades to the requested version and emits an event ✓ calls the 'initialize' function and sends given value to the proxy when upgrading to V2
+                 ✓ upgrades to the requested version and emits an event ✓ calls the 'migrate' function and sends given value to the proxy (43ms) when upgrading to V3
+                   ✓ upgrades to the requested version and emits an event ✓ calls the 'migrate' function and sends given value to the proxy (40ms) when the sender is not the admin
+             ✓ reverts (86ms)
+       changeAdmin
+         when the new proposed admin is not the zero address when the sender is the admin
+             ✓ assigns new proxy admin
+             ✓ emits an event
+           when the sender is not the admin
+             ✓ reverts
+         when the new proposed admin is the zero address ✓ reverts (45ms)
+       storage
+         ✓ should store the implementation address in specified location ✓ should store the admin proxy in specified location transparent proxy
+         ✓ proxy admin cannot call delegated functions when function names clash
+           ✓ when sender is proxy admin should run the proxy function ✓ when sender is other should delegate to implementation regression
+         ✓ should add new function (200ms)
+         ✓ should remove function (234ms)
+         ✓ should change function signature (187ms)
+         ✓ should add fallback function (196ms)
+         ✓ should remove fallback function (199ms)

+     UpgradeableProxy
+       ✓ cannot be initialized with a non-contract address (40ms) without initialization
+         when not sending balance
+           ✓ sets the implementation address
+           ✓ initializes the proxy
+           ✓ has expected balance
+         when sending some balance
+           ✓ sets the implementation address
+           ✓ initializes the proxy
+           ✓ has expected balance
+       initialization without parameters
+         non payable
+           when not sending balance
+             ✓ sets the implementation address
+             ✓ initializes the proxy
+             ✓ has expected balance
+           when sending some balance
+             ✓ reverts (42ms)
+         payable
+           when not sending balance
+             ✓ sets the implementation address
+             ✓ initializes the proxy
+             ✓ has expected balance
+           when sending some balance
+             ✓ sets the implementation address
+             ✓ initializes the proxy
+             ✓ has expected balance
+       initialization with parameters
+         non payable
+           when not sending balance
+             ✓ sets the implementation address
+             ✓ initializes the proxy
+             ✓ has expected balance
+           when sending some balance
+             ✓ reverts (42ms)
+         payable
+           when not sending balance
+             ✓ sets the implementation address
+             ✓ initializes the proxy
+             ✓ has expected balance
+           when sending some balance
+             ✓ sets the implementation address
+             ✓ initializes the proxy
+             ✓ has expected balance

      Address
        isContract
          ✓ returns false for account address
-         ✓ returns true for contract address (52ms) sendValue
+         ✓ returns true for contract address (57ms) sendValue
          when sender contract has no funds
-           ✓ sends 0 wei
+           ✓ sends 0 wei (42ms)
-           ✓ reverts when sending non-zero amounts
-         when sender contract has funds
+           ✓ reverts when sending non-zero amounts (38ms) when sender contract has funds
-           ✓ sends 0 wei
+           ✓ sends 0 wei (39ms)
-           ✓ sends non-zero amounts (39ms)
+           ✓ sends non-zero amounts
-           ✓ sends the whole balance
+           ✓ sends the whole balance (41ms)
            ✓ reverts when sending more than the balance with contract recipient
-             ✓ sends funds (64ms)
+             ✓ sends funds (66ms)
-             ✓ reverts on recipient revert (75ms)
+             ✓ reverts on recipient revert (69ms)
        functionCall
          with valid contract receiver
-           ✓ calls the requested function (49ms)
+           ✓ calls the requested function (58ms)
-           ✓ reverts when the called function reverts with no reason (40ms) ✓ reverts when the called function reverts, bubbling up the revert reason ✓ reverts when the called function runs out of gas (1270ms) ✓ reverts when the called function throws
-           ✓ reverts when function does not exist (39ms) with non-contract receiver
+           ✓ reverts when the called function reverts with no reason ✓ reverts when the called function reverts, bubbling up the revert reason (42ms) ✓ reverts when the called function runs out of gas (1173ms) ✓ reverts when the called function throws (55ms) ✓ reverts when function does not exist (57ms) with non-contract receiver
            ✓ reverts when address is not a contract functionCallWithValue
          with zero value
-           ✓ calls the requested function (48ms)
+           ✓ calls the requested function (41ms)
          with non-zero value
            ✓ reverts if insufficient sender balance
-           ✓ calls the requested function with existing value (80ms) ✓ calls the requested function with transaction funds (55ms) ✓ reverts when calling non-payable functions (58ms)
+           ✓ calls the requested function with existing value (89ms) ✓ calls the requested function with transaction funds (57ms) ✓ reverts when calling non-payable functions (68ms)

-     Suspendable
-       Constructor
-         ✓ should successfully deploy contract
-       Suspension functionality
-         ✓ should suspend contract (45ms)
-         ✓ should resume contract (85ms)
-       Modifiers
-         ✓ should not call an onlySuspended function while active ✓ should not call an onlyActive function while suspended (66ms) Events
-         ✓ should emit Suspended event
-         ✓ should emit Resumed event (58ms)

-     183 passing (21s)
+     159 passing (19s)
      1 pending

-     C20InvestProxy
-       Ownership
-         ✓ should have owner as fundWallet (39ms) Sending Ether
-         ✓ does not allow amounts below minimum investment (87ms) ✓ should receive user's money, correctly record balance and request time and emits EtherDeposited (127ms) Getting Tokens
-         ✓ prevents withdrawal if price has not been updated (73ms) ✓ prevents withdrawal if user has no balance (70ms) ✓ allows withdrawal after price updated and emits TokensPurchased (213ms) ✓ prevents second attempt at withdrawing tokens (66ms) ✓ refunds when amount deposited exceeds available tokens and suspends contractand emits TokensPurchased and RefundGiven (360ms)
-       Suspendable Operations
-         ✓ prevents buying while contract is suspended (47ms) ✓ does not resume if contract token balance is zero (87ms) ✓ successfully resumes contract from suspension (186ms) Admin
-         ✓ does not allow non-owner to withdraw ether from contract (55ms) ✓ allows owner to withdraw ether from contract and yields correct balance (56ms) ✓ does not allow withdrawing more than contract balance (54ms) ✓ does not transfer out remaining token balance to nonowner (48ms) ✓ transfers out remaining token balance (138ms)

-     16 passing (3s)